Improve Health Outcomes for An Aging Society

 Zissimopoulos and her colleagues, including Schaeffer Center Director of Health Policy Geoffrey Joyce and Postdoctoral Fellow Douglas Barthold, found incidence of Alzheimer's disease was reduced for beneficiaries frequently prescribed statins (high users), compared to low users.
 In comparing the two groups, they found different statins results in different reductions of risk among men and women and different racial groups.

 For example, Simvastatin was associated with declined incidences among white men and women, Hispanic men and women, and black women.
 Among black men, high statin use was not associated with a statistically significant reduction in AD risk.

-Next, Zissimopoulos plans to study combinations of other existing drugs used for chronic conditions to measure their effects on the risk of drugs.
+Next, Zissimopoulos plans to study combinations of other existing drugs used for chronic conditions to measure their effects on the risk of AD and dementia.